Skip to contents

 votes Vote total

-pct Percentage of votes
+vote_pct Percentage of votes within the contest

-url URL of the election page
+url URL of the election results page scraped

 $county (when level = "all" or "county")